-Since the agency operating model relies on a majority of funding to come from user fees, it is critical that State Parks satisfy customer expectations to attain financial stability for the park system.
-State Parks will focus efforts on basic custodial care as a core element of customer service and will continue work to standardize service efforts throughout the state.
-The agency also will continue its work to survey and respond to visitors.
+Since the agency operating model relies on a majority of funding to come from user fees, satisfying customer expectations in the parks is critical to the financial stability of the park system.

+State Parks will continue to focus efforts on basic custodial care as a core element of customer service and will continue work to standardize service efforts throughout the state.
+The agency will also continue its work to survey and respond to visitors.

-Improve facility condition
+Improving facility condition

 The condition of facilities in state parks varies.
 Some parks have been recently refurbished and have buildings, roads, trails and utilities that are in good condition.
 Other parks have serious deficiencies in facility condition and have buildings and infrastructure in need of renovation or replacement.
-During the past few years, the agency has made some progress to improve the condition of its facilities, because of support from the Legislature, the Governor and partners.
-The Commission is making strategic decisions in determining priorities for facility repair, replacement or elimination.
+During the past few years, the agency has made some progress on improving the condition of its facilities, because of support from the Legislature, the Governor and partners.
+The agency is making strategic decisions in determining priorities for facility repair, replacement or elimination.
 With a maintenance backlog currently estimated at \$473 million statewide, State Parks will use capital and operating funds to continue improving facility condition.